What's in a Name

 Transcript

 Kimberly (00:00): Welcome to REWORK, a podcast by 37signals about the better way to work and run your business.
 Hey, I’m your host, Kimberly Rhodes.
 If you’ve followed 37signals business, you likely know that the company has undergone not one, but two name changes over the years.
-While the business started off as 37signals in 1999, co-founders Jason Fried and David Heinermeier Hansson changed the name of their company in 2014 to Basecamp after their most popular product.
+While the business started off as 37signals in 1999, co-founders Jason Fried and David Heinemeier Hansson changed the name of their company in 2014 to Basecamp after their most popular product.
 Eight years later in 2022, they changed it back to 37signals.
 I’m joined by Jason and David to talk about these name changes, specifically, why they did it, how they did it, and really at the end of the day, what’s in a name.
 I think we have to start by talking about the name 37signals.
 For listeners who might not know, tell us where that name came from.

 Jason (00:46):